brimdata/zed/docs/formats/zson.md

 ```
 <value> ( =<numeric> )
 ```
-Once defined, this numeric reference may then be used in a decorator the same way a named type can appear as shorthand for the reference type without.
+Once defined, this numeric reference may then be used anywhere a named type is used but a named type is not created.
-This definition does not create a named type.

 It is an error for the decorator to be type incompatible with its referenced value.